 Turning on Untrusted Font Blocking is carried out as a global option that puts a stop to apps from downloading dubious and unreliable fonts.
-Fonts discovered outside of C:\Windows\Fonts folder, considered unsafe In order to configure Untrusted Font Blocking in Windows 10, you can take the help of Group Policy or tweak the Registry editor which is not hard at all.
+Fonts discovered outside of C:\Windows\Fonts folder, considered unsafe In order to configure Untrusted Font Blocking in Windows 10 or 11, you can take the help of Group Policy or tweak the Registry editor which is not hard at all.

-Here is How to Turn on/off Untrusted Font Blocking in Windows 10 –
+Here is How to Turn on/off Untrusted Font Blocking in Windows 11 or 10 –

 1] Use Group Policy